 - Distance: 6 miles, round trip

 From the parking area return to the road and take a left onto the access road and walk this for about 0.3 miles to a split in the road and three gates.
 Take a left and follow this forest road to access the easement for 2.2 miles.
 It's easy going and mellow along the road.
 The trail up the mountain will be on your left after 2.2 miles.
 It's 0.75 miles to the summit from here, but it's quite steep.

 The trail is slightly obscure and not used all that much, but easy enough to follow with some care and attention to the blue trail markers.

 The road approach is very easy and you will pass by two canoe carry trails to Mud Pond and one to McRorie Lake.
-The trail is steep, as is the entire mountain on this aspect.
 The views toward the High Peaks and over McRoarie Lake are some of the finest in the region.